-Luxury hotels, many with their own championship golf courses and some of the best family accommodation and facilities in the world.
+This area has plenty of luxury hotels, many with their own championship golf courses, and some of the best family accommodation and facilities in the world.

 With year round beautiful weather, the Algarve is renowned the world over for its’ superb golf courses and there are no less than 40 to choose from.
 Many courses are complete golf resorts offering fantastic accommodation.